The Yamaha L-series

 The whole series above, from 1975 to the mid 80’ies were Japanese handmade guitars for the domestic market.

 In 1978 Yamaha introduced a second line of L-series guitars for the export markets.
 These were all handmade in Taiwan and also regarded as guitars made with fantastic craftmanship.
 It was the first handbuilt Yamaha series from Taiwan and some presume Taiwan wanted to show Yamaha that they could build high end handmade guitars as good as in Japan.
+Notwithstanding tha Japanese L-series the Taiwan L-series were all full solid guitars.

 Production of L-series guitars in Taiwan stopped in 1984, so a year earlier as in Japan.